ambessa92/VCS-price-calculator/README.md

 ---

-**Built with ❤️ using React, TypeScript, and Stripe**# Force new deployment to fix stuck post-processing
+**Built with ❤️ using React, TypeScript, and PayPal**

+## 🎉 New Payment System Features
+- 💳 PayPal Integration with user-controlled Client ID
+- 🎭 Demo Payment Mode for testing
+- 📝 Manual Payment with contact information

+*Updated: January 2025*